Ebola

 OSHA Standards

 - Bloodborne Pathogens (BBP) standard (29 CFR 1910.1030).
-The BBP standard requires employers to, among other things, implement an exposure control plan (ECP) and provide appropriate personal protective equipment when workers may be occupationally exposed to blood or other potentially infectious materials.
+The BBP standard requires employers to, among other things, implement an Exposure Control Plan (ECP) and provide appropriate personal protective equipment when workers may be occupationally exposed to human blood or other potentially infectious materials.
+It is important to note that the BBP standard does not apply to animal blood containing ebolavirus.
+However, the provisions of the standard offer a framework that may help control some sources of the virus that aren't covered by the BBP standard.

-Under the BBP and PPE standards, employers must protect healthcare and other workers who may be exposed to Ebola virus.
-CDC guidance also contains useful information on how to protect workers exposed to Ebola virus, including recommendations for PPE and infection control practices on the CDC's Ebola webpage.
-Employers would likely need to comply with provisions from a combination of OSHA standards and CDC guidance in order to implement a comprehensive worker protection program.
+Under the BBP and PPE standards, employers must protect healthcare and other workers who may be exposed to blood and body fluids.
+CDC guidance contains useful information on how to protect workers exposed to ebolaviruses, including recommendations for PPE and infection control practices on the CDC's Ebola webpage.
+Employers would likely need to comply with provisions from a combination of OSHA standards and CDC guidance to implement a comprehensive worker protection program for workers who may be exposed to blood and body fluids containing ebolaviruses.

 Recordkeeping and Reporting Occupational Injuries and Illness (29 CFR 1904) |